UnlyEd/next-right-now/docs/concepts/presets.md

 ## What is a preset?

-- A preset is a "variation" of the boilerplate.
-It's the same as a "Preset" of features that are "ready-to-use", because they're built-in within that preset.
+- A preset can be described as a "variation" of the boilerplate.
 - Each preset provides different **built-in** features.
 - Each preset lives in the same NRN Github repository, but in a distinct **branch**.
 - Each preset has its own dedicated demo and "how to install" documentation.